MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 - [SSH Remoting in PowerShell Core][ssh-remoting]
 - [WSMan Remoting in PowerShell Core][wsman-remoting]

+## Upgrading an existing installation

+For best results when upgrading, you should use the same install method you used when you installed the current version of PowerShell.
+Each installation method installs PowerShell in a different location.
+So the same method should be used for upgrades.

+If you are not sure how PowerShell was installed, you can compare the installed location with the package information in this article.
+If you installed via the MSI package, that information appears in the **Programs and Features** Control Panel.

 ## Installation support

 Microsoft supports the installation methods in this document.
 There may be other methods of